 2. Add two policies for both AD-Groups

 In the below figure you can see that the config shows if the user is part of "Sales" AD group then apply "SALES-VPN" ACL.

 We can see ASA is getting the AD-group information via LDAP

 We can also see below that the correct ACL is applied to User-2

-Dynamic access policy records are not saved in the running config file.
-The records save as a XML file in the flash.
+Dynamic access policy records are not saved in the running-config file.
+The records save as an XML file in the flash.
 Make sure to take regular backs up of this file.